 The SERDESIF includes an embedded test pattern generator and checker used to perform serial diagnostics on the serial channel, as shown in the table below.
+If more than one lane is selected, the PRBS pattern can be selected per lane.

-Pattern Туре PRBS7 Pseudo-Random data stream of 2 7 polynomial sequences PRBS11 Pseudo-Random data stream of 2^11 polynomial sequences PRBS23 Pseudo-Random data stream of 2^23 polynomial sequences PRBS31 Pseudo-Random data stream of 2^31 polynomial sequences
+Pattern Туре PRBS7 Pseudo-Random data stream of 2^7 polynomial sequences PRBS11 Pseudo-Random data stream of 2^11 polynomial sequences PRBS23 Pseudo-Random data stream of 2^23 polynomial sequences PRBS31 Pseudo-Random data stream of 2^31 polynomial sequences